nora-codes/CS50-PSET10/README.md

 After implementing all of the feedback and refining the app further, I decided to finish working on the project.
-I have come so far since the beginning of this project and learned so much more than I thought I woul - in order to get it to work the way that it does.
+I have come so far since the beginning of this project and learned so much more than I thought I would - in order to get it to work the way that it does.

 All this growth however, means that if I were to start the project again, I would